seberg/numpy/doc/neps/nep-00XX-new-dtypes.rst

 * ``is_native(self) -> Boolean`` method, and a corresponding attribute on the dtype instance.
   * Instead of byteorder, we may want an ``is_native`` flag (we could just reuse the ISNBO flag – "is native byte order"), this flag signals that the data is stored in the default/canonical way.
     In practice this is always an NBO check, but generalization should be possible.
-A use case is a complex-conjugated instance of Complex which is a non-canonical representation, but may be native byte order).
+    A use case is a complex-conjugated instance of Complex which is a non-canonical representation, but may be native byte order.

+* ``ensure_native(self) -> dtype`` return a new dtype, or new reference to ``self``, the returned dtype must fullfill ``dtype.is_native() is True`` and be otherwise identical.

-* ``DType.type`` is the associated scalar type, also ``dtype.type`` is defined in the same way (and must be identical).
+* ``DType.type`` is the associated scalar type, also ``dtype.type`` is defined in the same way and must be identical.

 Additionally, existing methods (and C-side fields) will be provided, although fields such as the "kind" and and "char" may be set to invalid values on